 15 Social Media Manager Interview Questions

-If you’ve ever tried to hire a social media manager for your business, you might have experienced the challenge of trying to separate the applicants interested in playing on Facebook and Twitter all day without any battle-tested experience building a brand and encouraging engagement.
+If you’ve ever tried to hire a social media manager for your business, then you might have experienced the challenge of trying to separate the applicants interested in playing on Facebook and Twitter all day without any battle-tested experience building a brand and encouraging engagement.

-If you want to hire a social media manager but want some guidance on vetting candidates, you’ve come to the right place.
+If you want to hire a social media manager but want some guidance on vetting candidates, then you’ve come to the right place.
 This article will guide you through our criteria and interview questions you need to ask (skip straight to the Social Media Manager Interview Questions).

 Social Media Manager Job Description